bioexcel/2020-10-cp2k_qmmm_intro/session_1/Session1_exercise.md

 #### Frequency calculation

 Additionally, we need to do an extra calculation to validate the TS structure.
 We need to make sure that there are negative frequencies on the atomic vibrations and that they correspond to the formation of the bonds (**JS: why?**).
 For the vibrational analysis to be correct, we need to use the same QM method used in the geometry optimisation.

 You will find the input file here: **GMX_DAA/section1/CP2K/inp.transition_state_pm3_freq**

-**Highlighted regions of inp._transition_state_pm3_freq**
+**Highlighted regions of inp._transition_state_freq**

 This input script is slightly different from the one for geometric optimisation (see above).
 Here, we highlight the differences between the two.

 In `&Global`, we have to set up calculation type as `NORMAL_MODES` instead of `GEO_OPT`:

 ```
 &GLOBAL